It’s a no-brainer…

 You’re going to want to grow your fan base if you plan to be successful on Facebook.

 Your focus should always be on attracting quality fans over quantity.
-Those who are clicking the like button and don’t feel the need to interact with your page, are not who you want as fans.
+Those who are clicking the like button and don’t feel the need to interact with your business page, are not who you want as fans.

 Good fans will take the time to share your content and buy your products.
 Just listen to the experts: